Naton1/jvm-explorer/README.md

 * Ctrl+S to re-recompile and patch class (or Right-Click -> Save Changes)
 * Often, decompiled code is not valid Java code, so it may not compile in some cases - the modify method feature is the workaround for this
-* The compiler currently uses the loaded classes as the classpath, so if a parameter type or return type isn't loaded, it may fail
+* The compiler currently uses the loaded classes as the classpath, so if some required type isn't loaded, it may fail

 ![Modify Class Example](assets/modify-class.gif)
 </details>